Karnataka PUC exams to be held in May, SSLC exams likely in June

 The Secondary School Leaving Certification (SSLC) and Pre-University Course or PUC Examinations are usually held in March in the state.

-The government has also finalised the syllabus the exams will cover, and will send details of the same to all schools.
-The government has paid attention to see students meet the minimum learning requirement for their respective classes and that the syllabus will not be a burden on them, education minister S Suresh Kumar said.
+The Minister further said there was no proposal before the government to cut short the syllabus from classes-one to nine as an alternative academic schedule has been finalised.

+The evaluation would be held at the school-level for these classes and be based on the students' learning ability.

-In Karnataka classroom studies for classes 10 and 12 resumed on the first day of the new year.
+In Karnataka, classroom studies for classes 10 and 12 resumed on the first day of the new year.

 Staggered classroom schedules were followed by schools in these states, with the Centre recommending only 50 per cent of students be allowed at a time in educational institutes.
 Attendance of students is also not mandatory and they can choose to continue classes online, the central government had recommended.